mixxxdj/manual/source/chapters/user_interface.rst

 -----------------
 Clicking the Play/Pause button starts and pauses the playback.

-.. seealso:: The actual behaviour of the Play/Pause button dependes on the
+.. seealso:: The actual behavior of the Play/Pause button depends on the
              selected cue mode described here: :ref:`using-cue-modes`.

 .. hint :: To return to the beginning of the track, right-click on the deck's